StianNOR/Homelab/README.md

 | ll      | ls -l          | Long format detailed listing   |
 | la      | ls -a / ls -la | List all files, including hidden files |
 | sls     | ls -ls         | List with file sizes and details |

+<br><br>
+<br><br>

+> [!CAUTION]

+>Disclaimer
+This script is provided as-is and is intended for use on supported Linux distributions.
+While it has been tested on common distros, it may cause issues or break your system depending on your configuration.

+Use at your own risk.
+It is strongly recommended to back up any important data before running this script.

+The author is not responsible for any data loss, system damage, or other issues that may result from using this script.

+If unsure, test in a safe environment like a virtual machine before using on your main system.